10 of the most impressive billionaire-owned superyachts

 Odessa II, owned by Len Blavatnik

-Built by: Nobiskrug, the same German shipyard that built Sailing Yacht A. Both interior and exterior were created by Focus Yacht Design, and the yacht was launched in 2013 with a cost of $80 million.
+Built by: Nobiskrug, the same German shipyard that built Sailing Yacht A. Both interiors and exterior were created by Focus Yacht Design, and the yacht was launched in 2013 with a cost of $80 million.

 Nautilus, owned by Thierry Stern

-Key features: 73 metres in length / 7 guest cabins / Top speed of 16.5 knots / Dedicated wellness deck / 3.5 metre resistance pool / Underfloor heating / Jet Skis
+Key features: 73 metres in length / Top speed of 16.5 knots / Dedicated wellness deck / 3.5 metre resistance pool / Underfloor heating / Jet Skis / 7 guest cabins

 Silver Angel, owned by Richard Caring